-In Japan, another lunar mission, SELENE, is in preparation for launch in 2003, which will be the largest lunar mission after the Apollo program.
+In Japan, another lunar mission, SELENE, is in prepa-

+ration for launch in 2004, which will be the largest mission to the Moon after the Apollo program.
 The primary objective of the mission is to study the origin and evolution of the Moon by global mapping from the 100 km polar orbit.
-The concept of SELENE observatory mission is illustrated in Fig.1.
+The basic concept of SELENE observatory mission is illustrated in Fig.1.
 The element abundances are measured by x-ray and gamma-ray spectrometers.
 Alpha particle spectrometer is used to detect the radiation from the radon gas and polonium.
 The mineralogical characterization is performed by a multiband-spectrum imager at a high spatial resolution.
 The mineralogical composition can be identified by a spectral profiler, a continuous spectral analyzer in visible and near infrared bands.
 The surface topographic data are obtained by high resolution stereo cameras and a laser altimeter.
 The subsurface structure is probed by an rf radar sounder experiment.
-Doppler tracking of the orbiter via the relay satellite when the orbiter is in the far side is planned for study of gravimetry and geodesy.
+Doppler tracking of the orbiter via one of the subsatellites when the orbiter is in the far side is planned for study of gravimetry and geodesy.
 A magnetometer and electron detectors will provide data on the lunar surface magnetic field.
-After completion of the re-
+Radio sources on the two subsatellites are used to conduct the differential VLBI observation from ground stations.
+Although the methodology of SELENE observation is conventional except for the gravimetry and spectroscopic research, state of art technologies are fully utilized for the instruments to maximize the scientific return.